InlandWaters/dataQC/README.md

          value < 3 * -mad(value) + median(value))
 ```

-The standard boxplot rule, based on the upper and lower quartiles of the data distribution. boxplot.stats can list the 'outliers' (points outside +/-1.58 IQR/sqrt(n)).
+Tukey’s method, based on the upper and lower quartiles of the data distribution. boxplot.stats can list the 'outliers' (points outside +/-1.58 IQR/sqrt(n)).
 The coefficient that defines the outliers can be changed.

 ```{r}
 Data %>%